-Pursuant to 16 V.S.A. § 165(a)(1), On a two year cycle published by the Agency, ach school each SU/SD is required to file a copy of its school or schools' Continuous Improvement Plan for the current school year, along with its responses to written public feedback and complaints, pursuant to Section 2121.1 of this rule.
+Pursuant to 16 V.S.A. § 165(a)(1), On a two year cycle published by the Agency, ach school each supervisory union, supervisory district, or independent school SU/SD-is required to file a copy of its school or schools' Continuous Improvement Plan for the current school year with the Agency of Education, as well as the following:

+(a) along with-its responses to written public feedback and complaints, pursuant to Section 2121.1 of this rule,

-This includes listing of the indicators (both those required by the Vermont Agency of Education and additional indicators as desired for use by the school) used for reflection and creation of the school's Continuous
+(b) a-list of ing of the indicators (both those required by the Vermont Agency of Education and additional indicators as desired for use by the school) used for reflection and creation of the school's Continuous Improvement Plan:

-Improvement Plan; a description of the accomplishments, progress and changes regarding goals and strategies from the previous year's Continuous Improvement Plan and other evidence of meeting Education Quality Standards.
+(c) a description of the accomplishments, progress and changes regarding goals and strategies from the previous year's Continuous Improvement Plan, and

+(d) other evidence of meeting Education Quality Standards.